ocplatest/MCW-SAP-HANA-on-Azure/Hands-on lab/HOL step-by-step - SAP HANA on Azure.md

 1. Switch to the SSH session to the **hdb1-0** Azure VM, type `exit` to return to the SSH session to the Linux jumpbox Azure VM.

+1. Now  we will open a second SSH session hdb1-1.
+Start another SSH client(Putty) and connect via SSH to the pre-provisioned Azure VM via the SSH VM DNS NAME you identified    in the lab environment details page.
+When prompted to sign in, authenticate by using the `SSH VM Username` and the `SSH VM Password` provided in the lab environment details     page.

+1. Within the SSH session to the Azure VM , run the following to connect via SSH to the Linux jumpbox VM.
+While running the cammand replace [IP_address] with the IP Address of  the RTI vm that you just copied in the previous step.

 1. From within the SSH session to the Linux jumpbox Azure VM, connect to the **hdb1-1** Azure VM running HANA by using its private IP address:

     ```sh